Understanding Revenue Attribution Models

 Pros of Last-Touch Attribution

-• Clarity on Conversion Point: Highlights the touchpoint that effectively closes the sale.
+- Clarity on Conversion Point: Highlights the touchpoint that effectively closes the sale and confirms final purchase intent.

-• Immediate Conversion Focus: Helpful for direct sales-based strategies, as it prioritizes touchpoints leading to conversion ends.
+- Immediate Conversion Focus: Helpful for direct sales-based strategies, as it prioritises touchpoints leading to conversion ends.

 Cons of Last-Touch Attribution

-• Ignores Earlier Touchpoints: Fails to acknowledge the role of earlier interactions in influencing the conversion.
+- Ignores Earlier Touchpoints: Fails to acknowledge the role of earlier interactions in influencing the conversion, particularly for considered or high-value purchases.

-• Potentially Biased: Can mislead marketing investments by overemphasizing the last touch.
+- Potentially Biased: Can mislead marketing investments by overemphasising the last touch and creating a false picture of which channels are truly driving demand.

 Multi-Touch Attribution Models